List and comparison of the Top 19 Pen Testing Tools in the market: (Research Done for you!)

 Over to you

 Have you performed pen-testing before?
 If yes, please share your experiences.
-Which penetration testing tool do you use?
+Which hacking and penetration testing tool do you use?
 If we missed any important tool in this list please let us know in the comments below.

 => Missing any tool in this list?
 Let us know here.